lu0/current-x-display-info/README.md

 ### As a command

-Link the script to your `PATH` as `xdisplayinfo`
+Link the script to your `PATH` as `xdisplayinfo`:

 ```sh
 ln -srf xdisplayinfo.sh ~/.local/bin/xdisplayinfo
 ```

-Run `xdisplayinfo -h` to see the list of available options.
+Run `xdisplayinfo --help` to see the list of available options.

 ```txt
 Get information of the current display on systems using X.